lld18/Sierraleonertd/docs/source/05OSeMOSYSModelDatabase.rst

 | Electricity Imports (CLSG)       |  0.0001   |  0.0001   |  0.0001   |  0.0001   |  0.0001   |  0.0001   |
 +----------------------------------+-----------+-----------+-----------+-----------+-----------+-----------+

-3.2.2 Summary of Sierra Leone transmission and distribution costs
+3.2.2 Summary of Sierra Leone transmission and distribution capital costs
 ---------

-The table below summarises the capital investment costs for Grid and Mini-grid transmission and distribution technologies in Sierra Leone.
+The table below summarises the capital investment costs used for modelling grid and mini-grid transmission and distribution technologies in Sierra Leone.

 .. table::
    :align:   center